-- Strategy: tree modifications that always preserve tree completeness, but may violate heap property.
-Then fix. - Add/remove never add gaps to array - We always add in next available array slot (left-most available spot in binary tree) - We always remove using "final" leaf - Heap Invariant becomes - data[i] <= data[2i+1]; data[i] <= data[2i+2] (or kids might be null) - When elements are added and removed, do small amount of work to "re-heapify" - How small?
+- Features - No gaps in array (array is complete)-- why? - We always add in next available array slot (left-most available spot in binary tree; - We always remove using "final" leaf - Heap Invariant becomes - data[i] <= data[2i+1]; data[i]<=data[2i+2] (or kids might be null) - When elements are added and removed, do small amount of work to "re-heapify" - How small?
 Note: finding a node's child or parent takes constant time, as does finding "final" leaf or next slot for adding - Since this heap corresponds to a full binary tree, the depth of the tree is O(log n), so percolate/pushDown takes O(log n) time!